 I place the stalks in the vase with a little space between them so that when they are dry you can remove them easily without breaking the petals.
 It’s better to spread out the hydrangeas in a couple of vases than to crowd them all into one.

-You’ll also want to keep them away from direct sunlight.
+You’ll also want to keep them away from direct sunlight, this part is important for maintaining their colors.

-Your hydrangeas will hold their shape and color; the ones I did last year had started to fade over the summer so I tossed them and replaced them with the new batch today.
+Your hydrangeas will hold their shape and color; the ones I did last year have started to fade over the summer.

 Dried hydrangeas look so pretty combined with traditional Fall decor in your home they also look beautiful displayed on their own!
 Here are some of the ways I have used hydrangeas that I have dried from my garden throughout my home.